tachella/tachella.github.io/_projects/equivariantimaging.md

 ## Theory

-Despite the promising empirical results, a few important theoretical questions arise: When is unsupervised learning possible?
-How big has the group invariance has to be?
-How many measurements per observation do we need ?
+Despite the good empirical results, a few important theoretical questions arise: __When is unsupervised learning possible?__ How big has the group invariance has to be?
+How many measurements per observation do we need?

 We provide answers to these questions in {% cite tachella2022sampling %}: